 Mount Hunger Waterbury Trail is a 3.5 mile heavily trafficked out and back trail located near Waterbury Center, Vermont that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking, walking, trail running, and rock climbing and is accessible from March until November.
+The trail is primarily used for hiking, walking, trail running, and rock climbing and is best used from March until November.